SotoSev/GNNforTSP/README.md

 ## Features
 - Graphical UI with map of Greece
 - Add cities manually or auto-generate 5, 10, 20, or 50 random cities
+- Take this cities lat and lng and their names from excel dataset
 - Trainable GNN model for regret prediction
 - Guided Local Search with:
   - Greedy Nearest Neighbor (using regret, not distance)